RBGKew/bioinfo-utils/docs/sftp.md

 #### Linux/MacOS - command line

-1. Check if you already have them
-- open a terminal window and check to see if you already have a ssh key pair.
+Open a terminal window and check to see if you already have a ssh key pair.

 	cd ~/.ssh/
 	ls

-- If there are the files id\_rsa and id\_rsa.pub you already have a key pair.

-2. If these files don't exist type:
+If there are the files id\_rsa and id\_rsa.pub you already have a key pair.
+If these files don't exist type:

 	ssh-keygen

-3. Enter custom file names (or leave blank for default) and a password (or blank for no password)

-4. Send the public key (default: id\_rsa.pub) to the administrator creating the account.
+Enter custom file names (or leave blank for default) and a password (or blank for no password).Then send the public key (default: id\_rsa.pub) to the administrator creating the account.

 #### Windows - PuTTY
 Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should be installed on Kew laptops.